tonytvo/blog-generator/content/blog/4-hours-body/index.md

 # Damage control: preventing fat gain
 - minimizes the release of insulin.
 Make sure that your first meal of the day is not a binge meal.
 For example, making it high in protein
 - increase the speed at which the food exits the stomach.
 Caffeine will make food digestion faster
-- engage in brief muscular contraction throughout the binge.
+- engage in brief muscular contractions throughout the binge.
 Doing muscular contraction opens more gates for calories to go to.
 - four horsemen of fat loss (PAGG)
   - policosanol: 20-25 mg
   - Alpha-lipoic acid: 100-300mg